Integral cohomology of quotients via toric geometry: Introduction

-Theorem \ref{main0} is a simplification of \textbf{Theorem \ref{main2}} where the condition on the spectral sequence can be replaced by conditions on the Boissière--Nieper-Wisskirchen--Sarti invariants.
-Moreover, we do not need a complex structure on all $X$, but only around the fixed points of $G$ (\textbf{Remark \ref{hypopo}}).
+Theorem \ref{main0} is a simplification of Theorem \ref{main2} where the condition on the spectral sequence can be replaced by conditions on the Boissi\`ere--Nieper-Wisskirchen--Sarti invariants.
+Moreover, we do not need a complex structure on all $X$, but only around the fixed points of $G$ (\emph{cf.} Remark \ref{hypopo}).

+This theorem can be applied to a large class of examples as complete intersections (see Section \ref{QPM}).

-\subsubsection{\normalfont \em $\bullet$ Degeneration of the spectral sequence of equivariant cohomology}
+\subsubsection{Degeneration of the spectral sequence of equivariant cohomology}

-\textbf{Theorem \ref{degenemain}} provides necessary and sufficient conditions for the degeneration of the spectral sequence of equivariant cohomology at the second page in therm of the Boissière--Nieper-Wisskirchen--Sarti invariants and the number of fixed points of $G$.
+Theorem \ref{degenemain} provides necessary and sufficient conditions for the degeneration of the spectral sequence of equivariant cohomology at the second page in terms of the Boissi\`ere--Nieper-Wisskirchen--Sarti invariants and the number of fixed points of $G$.
 It is in the same spirit as \cite[Corollary 4.3]{SmithTh}.

-\subsubsection{\normalfont \em $\bullet$ New Beauville--Bogomolov forms of primitively symplectic orbifolds}
+\subsubsection{New Beauville--Bogomolov forms of primitively symplectic orbifolds}